ny-yo/firecracker_on_rpi4/README.md

 # firecracker_on_rpi4
 Reference : https://github.com/firecracker-microvm/firecracker/blob/main/docs/rootfs-and-kernel-setup.md

+# about this document
+This document discribe how to cross compile kernel image for firecracker running on rpi4.

-## Environment
+## Build environment
-OS : ubuntu22.04 on wsl
+OS : ubuntu22.04 on wsl2 (windows 11)
 Arch : x86 64bit

 ## download toolchain and related components